SeanHank/AtomZero/README.md

 See: [DISCLAIMER.md](DISCLAIMER.md)

 > **Note on mods**: Individual mods may declare their own license in their `mod.json` file.
-The AGPLv3 license applies to the AtomZero engine kernel (`core/`) and project infrastructure.
+The AGPLv3 license applies to the AtomZero engine kernel (`core/`) and project infrastructure (`tools/`).
 Mod authors are free to choose their own licenses for their mods.

 ## Contact